EFORT Position on Revision of the Medical Device Regulation

 • Orthopaedic colleagues in the expert panel, must be involved in the evaluation and decision, when equivalence is claimed for new devices with no earlier clinical date to support the devices entry to the EU market.

-• To secure patient safety, clinical evidence must be presented for class III and class IIb with medicinal effects high-risk medical devices, before the device enters the EU market.
+• To secure patient safety, clinical evidence must be presented for class III and class IIb with medicinal effects high-risk medical devices before the device enters the EU market.
 The evidence must be balanced (i.e. proportionate) according to severity and rarity of the conditions as well as the device which is intended to treat it.
-The latter was also stressed by the outcomes of CORE-MD (Co-ordination of Research and Evidence for high-risk Medical Devices) co-lead by ESC and EFORT (3).
-This project showed that clinical evidence was insufficient for high-risk medical devices used in cardiology, orthopaedics and diabetic medicine.
+The latter was also stressed by the outcomes of CORE-MD, co-lead by ESC and EFORT (4).

 EFORT Position Paper on Revision of the Regulations on Medical and In Vitro Diagnostic Devices